Citizens' assembly: United Kingdom

 The People's Parliament was a television program run in 1994 that showed randomly selected members of the British public debating policy topics.
 The idea came from James S. Fishkin, who acted as a consultant to the program.
 According to The Economist, "many viewers of the 'People's Parliament' have judged its debates to be of higher quality than those in the House of Commons.
 Members of the former, unlike the latter, appear to listen to what their fellows say."

 In 2019, six parliamentary select committees announced the UK Climate Assembly, with 108 citizens aiming to deliberate over how to reach net-zero emissions by 2050.
 Meetings were delayed due to the COVID-19 pandemic and took place over six weekends between January and May 2020, with a report published in September 2020.

+Similarly, Scotland's Climate Assembly was held over the course of eight meetings from November 2020 to February of 2022 with the goal of determining how Scotland could most fairly and effectively tackle the climate crisis.
+The assembly then presented recommendations to the Scottish government in 2022.

-The Citizens' Assembly of Scotland met in 2019 and 2020 to discuss very broad themes, which some academics said lead to less tangible outcomes than other assemblies but an impressive report and equally successful coordination online.
+The Citizens' Assembly of Scotland met in 2019 and 2020 to discuss very broad themes, which some academics said led to less tangible outcomes than other assemblies but an impressive report and equally successful coordination online.
 In 2021, Newham London Borough Council became the first local authority to introduce a citizens' assembly as a permanent body, with rotating members.

-In a 2019 survey conducted of British citizens by the Royal Society of Arts, 57% of those surveyed thought that a citizens' assembly would not be sufficiently democratic because it was not large enough.
+In a 2019 survey of British citizens by the Royal Society of Arts, 57% of those surveyed thought that a citizens' assembly would not be sufficiently democratic because it was not large enough.
 Northern Ireland had the highest support for an assembly, which the authors speculated was perhaps due to the use of assemblies in the Republic of Ireland.

 The Beyond Politics party has called for assemblies to be utilized for direct decision-making in the UK.
 In 2023, the Labour Party said it was drawing up plans to introduce citizens' assemblies inspired by the assemblies in the Republic of Ireland should it enter government.
 It has been suggested by the party that the assemblies could give the public a say on issues such as devolution, assisted dying, house building and constitutional reform, among others.
 The party has also suggested that these assemblies could override the government on issues for which they come to a decision.